guidesmiths/chapter-devops/pocs/AwsProton/README.md

 ## How to speed up the start-up process with `Proton`?

 After having written the `Cloudformation` template to **deploy an image** from a **public ECR** in the `App Runner` I was getting permission errors when pulling the image.
-So I decided to use <a href="https://former2.com/">Former2</a> to generate a `Cloudformation` template from an `App Runner` resource that I manually created from the `AWS dashboard` and it was working fine.
+So I decided to use <a href="https://former2.com/">Former2</a> to generate a `Cloudformation` template from an `App Runner` instance that I manually created from the `AWS dashboard` and it was working fine.
 In this way I obtained a template for `Cloudformation` ready to be parameterized by using `jinja`.

 # Deploying this POC